plone/volto/docs/source/recipes/color-picker-widget.md

 ```

 The `colors` property of the widget controls which colors are available to choose in the widget.
-This is the signature of the object:
+This is the signature of the object along with an example:

 ```ts
 type Color =